Read our COVID 19 Travel Update

 Quito Panecillo Kites Ecuador

-You’ll practice plenty on these year-round courses, studying by day and practising with your host family in the evenings.
+You’ll practice plenty on these year-round courses, studying in classes in the morning, enjoying afternoon activities, and practising your newly learned Spanish with your host family in the evenings.

 The ladies there are really welcoming, patient and had a keen interest in my pushing forward in learning Spanish.